Route map

 Use cases

-Scenario 1: Active-standby failover
+Scenario 1: Primary/backup connection failover

 Solution:

-Scenario 2: Private network isolation
+Scenario 2: Private address isolation

-Requirement: Prevent routes for internal private address ranges, such as 10.0.0.0/8 and 172.16.0.0/12, from being advertised to an IDC or other external networks.
+Requirement: Prevent routes for internal private address ranges, such as 10.0.0.0/8 and 172.16.0.0/12, from leaking to on-premises data centers or other external networks.

 Solution:

-• In an outbound route policy, configure a match condition for the route prefixes 10.0.0.0/8 and 172.16.0.0/12.
+• In an outbound route map, configure a match condition for the route prefixes 10.0.0.0/8 and 172.16.0.0/12.

-Scenario 3: Community-based traffic engineering
+Scenario 3: Community-based traffic steering

 Solution:

-• Tag routes for video traffic with the Community value 65000:100 and routes for file transfers with 65000:200.
+• Tag routes for video traffic with the community value 65000:100 and routes for file transfers with 65000:200.

 How it works